HauntedSmores/shopify-base-theme/README.md

 - Uploads any changes to your store and automatically refreshes the browser.

 There are a couple of caveats to this one do-all command
 1. Themekit will be watching as soon as webpack starts building/watching.
-This means that themekit will start uploading/updating all the files that webpack manages (`theme.scss.liquid`, `theme.js`, and anything in the assets folder). <br><br>There's nothing explicitly wrong about this, but it might be annoying to wait for all of the uploads before starting to work.<br><br>If you prefer you can open two terminal windows and use `npm run webpack-watch` in the first, wait for that to idle, and in your second terminal window run `npm run theme-watch`.
+This means that themekit will start uploading/updating all the files that webpack manages (`theme.scss.liquid`, `theme.js`, and anything in the assets folder). <br><br>There's nothing explicitly wrong about this, but it might be annoying to wait for all of the uploads before starting to work.<br><br>If you prefer, you can open two terminal windows and use `npm run webpack-watch` in the first, wait for that to idle, and in your second terminal window run `npm run theme-watch`.
 This way themekit will only start watching **_after_** webpack has run its first build.

-2. Deleting a file from `src/assets` **will not** delete that file from the root `/assets` directory during the `watch` command.<br><br>This is a limitation of the `copy-webpack-plugin` used to copy and flatten files.
-It simply will not delete files during `webpack --watch`.<br><br>You can either stop your dev command, run `npm run build`, and rerun `npm run dev` or make your deletions in both `src/assets` and `/assets`.
+2. Deleting a file from `src/assets` **will not** delete that file from the root `/assets` directory during the `watch` command.
+This is a limitation of the `copy-webpack-plugin` used to copy and flatten files.<br><br>You can either stop your dev command, run `npm run build`, and rerun `npm run dev` or make your deletions in both `src/assets` and `/assets`.

 ### deploy

 Clears the `dist` folder, runs the build, and uploads your theme to your shopify production theme as defined in `config.yml`.
 This uses themekit's `replace` command, and as such will **COMPLETELY** replace the existing theme in your shopify store.

 ### webpack-watch
-Clears the `dist` folder and runs `webpack --watch` along side BrowserSync
+Clears the `dist` folder and runs `webpack --watch` along side BrowserSync.

+### theme-watch
+Runs themekit's watch command.